SiddarthR56/Building-Damage-Detection-in-Ukraine/README.md

 Predict the level of infrastructure damage in Ukraine using geospatial images and transfer learning techniques.

+### Methodology

+A two pronged approach was use to address image segmentation and classification.

 ### Data

-To utilize with XView2 Data, please place the unzipped folder "train" within the data directory.
+To utilize with XView2 Data, please place the unzipped folder "train", "test", and "hold" within the data directory.
+This zips can be downloaded from the [xview challenge](https://xview2.org/download-links); the files of interest are the "Challenge training/holdout/test sets".

 ### Expected Repo File Structure